amrsaad7/Car-Image-Classifier/README.md

 # Introduction
-The project mainly aims to classify car pictures using ***CNN-based*** approach, convolutional neural networks achieve impressive results on a wide range of image classification tasks.
+This project mainly aims to classify car pictures using ***CNN-based*** approach and Stanford Car Dataset. convolutional neural networks achieved impressive results on a wide range of image classification tasks.
 CNN-based approaches use dominant CNNs as the main framework for the fine-grained classification.

 ![Semantic description of image](https://miro.medium.com/max/1204/1*TVu5hyywTrUsCAkfJbVHQw.png "Image Title")